-While drinking is associated with many positive situations including celebrations, comraderies, mood enhancement and relaxation, it also has negative effects on your health and the health of others.
+While drinking is associated with many positive situations including celebration, comradery, mood enhancement, and relaxation, it also has negative effects on your health and the health of others.

-Is alcohol, a food, medicine or intoxicant?
-It depends how you consume it, the quantity and frequency.
+Is alcohol a food, medicine, or intoxicant?
+It depends on how you consume it, the quantity, and frequency.